Savalen

 Savalen is a lake in Innlandet country, Norway.
 The 18 km2 lake is located along the border of Tynset Municipality and Alvdal Municipality.
 The lake sits about 15 km west of the town of Tynset and about 13 km north of the village of Alvdal.
+The village of Savalen is located at the northeastern end of the lake.

 The river Sivilla, which connects the lake Savalen and the large river Glomma, is regulated and exploited by the 62 MW Savalen hydropower station.

-A tourist resort is located at the northern end of the lake, with facilities for winter sports.
+A tourist resort is located at the north eastern end of the lake in Savalen village, with facilities for winter sports.
 The skating stadium is the highest elevation skating venue in Norway.
 This venue saw two speed skating world records set by Eric Heiden, a world record in 1,000 m in 1978 and a world record in 3,000 m speedskating in 1979.

 Arne Garborg's Kolbotn is located at the southern end of the lake.